Portland Probation Violation Attorney

 When a person has been convicted or plead guilty to a crime, unless there was substantial jail or prison time involved, they are likely on probation.
 What is a probation violation and what might you expect?
 Probation is a period of time (between one- and five-years) during which the court imposes restrictions on what a person can or cannot do.
 Further, a court will also impose conditions that must be completed while on probation.

 What happens if you get a probation violation in Oregon?
 When someone is initially accused, it is important to hire an attorney immediately.
 Substantiated violations and revocations of probation often come with punishments that are much more severe than the probationer had received on the original conviction.
 Every scenario is different for each individual case, so there is not an all-encompassing answer for the common question of “what is going to happen?” with a person’s probation.

 Some of the most common situations involving Oregon probation violations are:

 - Strict compliance;

 Diversion & Deferred Sentences

-Although, there is generally no conviction at this point, a show cause hearing while participating in one of these programs can have a big impact on a persons life.
-If a person participates in one of these programs, and they are found in violation, this could mean the revocation of the agreement and sentencing on the underlying crime.
+Although there is generally no conviction at this point, a show cause hearing while participating in one of these programs can have a big impact on a person's life.
+If a person participates in one of these programs and is found in violation, this could cause the revocation of the deferred sentencing agreement and sentencing could now proceed on the underlying crime.

 Some common situations are: